Big man (anthropology)

+Sepik River chief, Korogo Village, Sepik River, PNG, 1975.

 A big man is a highly influential individual in a tribe, especially in Melanesia and Polynesia.
-Such a person may not have formal tribal or other authority (through for instance material possessions, or inheritance of rights), but can maintain recognition through skilled persuasion and wisdom.
-The big man has a large group of followers, both from his clan and from other clans.
+Such a person may not have formal tribal or other authority (through, for instance, material possessions or inheritance of rights), but can maintain recognition through skilled persuasion and wisdom.
+The big man has a large following, both from his clan and from other clans.
 He provides his followers with protection and economic assistance, in return receiving support which he uses to increase his status.